 Currency.
 International investment means a wide range of currency options – and the headaches that go with it.
 Many international investments require you invest in a currency you don’t plan on ever using.
 Make sure you understand the ins and outs of currency and exchange rates.

-Bangkok Living works with property developers and property investors to provide professional management and due diligence.
+Space Bangkok works with property developers and property investors to provide professional management and due diligence.
 You need to do both top-down and bottom-up analysis of your project – and your team.
 Bottom-up means starting at the very basic level and moving up to the general.
 You’ll want to know about the local economy, the rental and resale markets – and at the quality of the people doing the actual building and management.
 Once you’re satisfied, move up to the next link in the business model and find out everything you need to know.
 Top-down analysis starts by looking at the most general assumptions possible and then getting more and more specific.
 We start by looking at the broad economic, political and financial environments, and then gradually becoming more focused on the nuts and bolts of our project.